duykhoa/duykhoa.github.io/_katas/convert_binary_integer.md

 Let's talk about the TDD Kata today, it's about converting the binary back to integer.

-For example: `10` is 2 in base 10, `11` is 3 in base 10.
-So we will
+For example: `10` is 2 in decimal, `11` is 3 in decimal.
+Let's start to implement this function.
-implement the function from scratch.
-Let's start!

 As usual, we start with a `test_nothing`.